cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 seasoned programmer, so in a later post, I'll provide you with a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template repository with all of the files, scripts, and configuration that you need to do this without any programming at all.
+An example of most of it in practice can be found at https://github.com/pharmacome/conso, with a few deviations - this guide also makes some better recommendations based on the mistakes I made with CONSO.

 ### Choose a License